-In the event additional resources are needed, the on scene incident command will contact other agencies through the established dispatching agency requesting LA State Police (Troop "D"), LA Department of Wildlife and Fisheries, US Coast Guard, Civil Air Patrol, and Department of Environmental Quality (DEQ).
+In the event additional resources are needed, parish search and rescue organizations will contact other agencies including LA State Police (Troop "D"), LA Department of Wildlife and Fisheries, US Coast Guard, Civil Air Patrol, and Department of Environmental Quality (DEQ).

 - A. Direction and control of the total rescue force is the primary responsibility of the Homeland Security and Emergency Preparedness Director.
-All emergency response support will be channeled through this department. - B. Direction and control for search and rescue operations in Allen Parish may be coordinated by either a single department or may be conducted as a joint venture involving more than one agency or rescue group as under unified command.
+All emergency response support will be channeled through this department. - B. Direction and control for search and rescue operations in Allen Parish may be coordinated by either a single department or may be conducted as a joint venture involving more than one agency or rescue group.